Responsive Images

 <script src="zoom.js"></script>

-– the browser loads resources like this:
+The browser loads resources like this:

 Pausing the parser whenever a script is encountered results in sub-optimal use of the browser’s ability to download multiple external resources over the network in parallel.
 This method is delaying the download of resources required to render the page.